afri123/unifi-monitor-card/README.md

 ## ✨ Features

 - **🪄 Zero-Config Auto-Discovery:** The card automatically scans your Home Assistant entities and builds the dashboard for all your UniFi devices without writing a single line of YAML code.
-- **📸 Real Device Images:** Automatically loads high-resolution, accurate hardware images for your specific UniFi devices (Credit to the [cyberconsecurity/Unifi](https://github.com/cyberconsecurity/Unifi) repository).
-Includes a built-in dropdown picker to manually override images if needed!
+- **📸 Real Device Images (Local Setup):** Loads high-resolution, accurate hardware images for your specific UniFi devices.
+Hosted locally on your Home Assistant instance for zero-latency loading, complete offline capability, and no CORS browser blocking!
+Includes a built-in dropdown picker to manually override images.
 - **⚡ Smart Rendering Engine:** Built with a custom DOM-diffing algorithm.
 Values update instantly in real-time without the card flickering or losing hover states.
 - **🖥️ Full Visual Editor:** Configure titles, typography (fonts, uppercase/lowercase), behaviors, and all colors directly through the Home Assistant UI.
 No YAML required!
 - **📊 Comprehensive Metrics:** Automatically pulls CPU, Memory, Temperature, Uptime, Connected Clients, IP Addresses, and Firmware Updates.
 - **📱 Compact Mode:** Toggleable denser layout for mobile screens or tight dashboards.
 - **Interactive:** One-click device restarts and quick update installations directly from the dashboard.
+-
 ## ⚙️ Installation

 ### HACS (Recommended)